tpsatish95/covid19-search-engine/README.md

 ## Datasets - Deployment:
 - Then, we selected the best performing permutations from evaluation on development data to deploy on our COVID-19 news data.
 - We crawled COVID-19 related articles from CBS Baltimore and WBALTV since they provide access to focused local information relevant to Baltimore.
-- Note: Local news source spiders based on [RISJbot](https://github.com/pmyteh/RISJbot)
+- Note: CBS and WBALTV local news source spiders based on [RISJbot](https://github.com/pmyteh/RISJbot)

 ## Approach:
 - **Web crawling and scraping**